renebarto/baremetal/doc/tutorials/09-mailbox.md

 <img src="images/mailbox-structure-receive.png"  alt="Mailbox block structure receive" width="1000"/>

 In general, the structure of the block remains the same.
-Every tag stays in the same location, if it is handled successfully, bit 31 of the request // response code is set.
+Every tag stays in the same location, if it is handled successfully, bit 31 of the request / response code is set.
 Bit 31 of request code is set to 1.
 If all tag requests were handled successfully, bit 0 of request code is set to 0, if something failed it is set to 1.

-Notice that the size in the tag only covers the tag buffer, but the buffer size in the complete block covers everything.
+Notice that the size in the tag only covers the tag buffer, but the buffer size in the complete block covers everything, including the header.

-So what it comes down to, is that we fill a buffer, with a 8 byte header, followed by all the reqeusts, each having a 12 byte header and then the request specific buffers.
+So what it comes down to, is that we fill a buffer, with a 8 byte header, followed by all the requests, each having a 12 byte header and then the request specific buffers.
 We end with a special end tag.

 #### ARMInstructions.h {#TUTORIAL_09_MAILBOX_ADDING_THE_MAILBOX___STEP_3_UPDATE_THE_APPLICATION_CODE_ARMINSTRUCTIONSH}